tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/LessonPlan.md

 ### 2. Instructor Do: Introduction to Portfolios (5 min)

 Introduce stock portfolios using a discussion format to get students engaged in the topic.

-Ask students the following questions about portfolios:
+Ask students the following questions about portfolios and then explain the corresponding answers:

 * What is an investment portfolio?